kkatano/bakeneko-60/README.md

 # Bakeneko 60 V3

 A simple 60% keyboard for DIYers.
 This project is a special homage to TGR x Singa UNIKORN 60 and OTD 356 Mini.
+See also the [introduction video](https://youtu.be/8zyG34YU3BY).

 ![Bakeneko 60](./image/bakeneko-60.jpg)